MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 ## What is Language Configuration

 Visual Studio offers intelligent editing capabilities for various programming languages through language extensions.
-Language Configuration supplements the servers that use Language Server Protocol (LSP) and provides declarative data that enables the Visual Studio editor to make formatting, colorization, and completion decisions instantaneously, without making an asynchronous query to the LSP server.
+Language Configuration supplements the servers that use Language Server Protocol (LSP) and provides declarative data that enables the Visual Studio editor to make formatting, colorization, and completion decisions without the delay of making an asynchronous query to the LSP server.
 Declarative language features are defined in configuration files.
 For instance, HTML, CSS, and typescript-basic extensions bundled with Visual Studio offer a subset of the following declarative language features:

 - Syntax highlighting
 - Snippet completion